Tips for Traveling to and around Somerville Open Studios

 Remember: Lock up!
 Never lock up to a handicap parking sign.
 Your bike may block a disabled person from getting to the curb.

-Thanks to the support of the City of Somerville and Mayor Curtatone, resident-only parking restrictions are lifted during SOS hours.
+Thanks to the support of the City of Somerville, resident-only parking restrictions are lifted during SOS hours.
 Parking on side streets is still limited.
 Never block hydrants or driveways.
-Remember: meters are in eff ect on Friday and Saturday.
-Only use handicap spaces if you have an appropriate tag.
+Remember: meters are in effect on Saturday.